blurrycontour/zuul-gerrit/doc/source/drivers/timer.rst

 defined in the configuration.
 Any job associated with the pipeline will run in response to that event.

+Zuul implements the timer using `apscheduler`_, Please check the `apscheduler documentation`_ for more information about the syntax.

 .. attr:: pipeline.trigger.timer

    The timer trigger supports the following attributes: